Dahnee01/Trivia-API/backend/README.md

 - General:
   - Delets a question by using the question_id value
-  - if success resturns a sucess messgae true, deleted-id of question deleted and total question left
+  - if success returns a success messgae true, deleted-id of question deleted and total question left
   - Request Arguments: `id`
 - Sample: `curl -X DELETE http://127.0.0.1:5000/questions/2`